Wells Fargo Business Loans Review: Pros, Cons, & How to Apply

 SBA Loans

 The bank’s SBA 7(a) loans go up to $5 million, and SBA 504 loans go up to $6.5 million.
 If using the funds for commercial real estate, the terms go up to 25 years.
 Otherwise, the terms are 10 years.
+While Wells Fargo does not specify minimum SBA requirements, it recommends strong revenue and finances for applicants.

-Wells Fargo’s SBA line of credit runs between $5,000 and $50,000.
-Terms go up to five years.
+Wells Fargo’s SBA line of credit is between $5,000 and $50,000, with terms up to five years.

 Healthcare Practice Loans